 From 1944 to 1951, Tom attended Melville College, Edinburgh, becoming Head Boy in 1950-51.
 See Fig. \ref{Tom Head Boy 1951}.
 In his final years at school, he became very interested in cars, and, together with friends owned a series of old wrecks.
 His father was keen for him to go to Cambridge.
 However, in his recollections he said that he found the problems for the scholarship exams extremely tedious (and he added that by then he was enjoying life too much to work on them), so he was not successful.
 Consequently, he went to Edinburgh University, a decision that he never regretted.

-Two important influences on Tom's future career while an undergraduate in Edinburgh were Robin Schlapp and Andrew Nesbitt, who taught classical mathematical physics.
-Also important was the teaching in pure mathematics in the Mathematics Department under A.C.
-Aitken, who was known for his great facility for mental arithmetic, being able to extract cube roots of twelve-digit numbers in seconds.
+Two important influences on Tom's future career while an undergraduate in Edinburgh were Robin Schlapp and Andrew Nisbet, who taught classical mathematical physics.
+Also important was the teaching in pure mathematics in the Mathematics Department under Alexander Aitken (FRS 1936), who was known for his great facility for mental arithmetic, being able to extract cube roots of twelve-digit numbers in seconds.
 Tom remarked that it was no accident that a considerable number of the leading mathematical physicists in the UK were educated in Edinburgh during this period.
-Two other near contemporaries in Edinburgh were David Olive (FRS 1987) and Keith Moffat.
+Two other near contemporaries in Edinburgh were David Olive (FRS 1987) and Keith Moffat (FRS 1986).

 Halfway through Tom's undergraduate course, Max Born (FRS 1939) retired and was replaced by Nicholas Kemmer (FRS 1956), who gave inspiring lectures completely without notes (but with the distracting habit of balancing a row of pieces of chalk end on end).
 Tom continued on to a PhD in Edinburgh; his supervisor was John Polkinghorne (FRS 1974).
 His PhD thesis consisted of two parts: 1.
 Schwinger's Action Principle 2.
 Dispersion Relations for Inelastic Scattering Processes.